Chart Color Schemes

 Collingwood lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Collingwood (Vic.) is around 11,162, reflecting an increase of 1,983 people since the 2021 Census.
-This growth represents a 21.6% increase from the previous population count of 9,179.
-The change was inferred from AreaSearch's resident population estimate of 11,145 following examination of ABS' latest ERP data release in June 2024 and an additional 124 validated new addresses since the Census date.
-This results in a population density ratio of 8,789 persons per square kilometer, placing Collingwood in the top 10% of national locations assessed by AreaSearch.
-Overseas migration contributed approximately 75.0% of overall population gains during recent periods, with interstate migration and natural growth also being positive factors.
-The suburb's growth rate of 21.6% since the 2021 Census exceeded both the national average (9.9%) and the state average.
+As of Feb 2026, the estimated population of the suburb of Collingwood (Vic.) is around 11,162.
+This reflects a growth of 1,983 people since the 2021 Census, which reported a population of 9,179.
+The latest resident population estimate by AreaSearch, based on ERP data release by ABS in June 2024 and validated new addresses since the Census date, is 11,145.
+This results in a density ratio of 8,789 persons per square kilometer, placing Collingwood in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 21.6% since the 2021 Census exceeded both the national average (9.9%) and state level.
+Overseas migration contributed approximately 75.0% to overall population gains, with other factors such as interstate migration also being positive contributors.

 Frequently Asked Questions - Population